How do you know if building a remote business is right for you

 It’s not right for you.
 Simple is that.
 You don’t have any processes that can be done remotely, and you won’t benefit from the new approach, even more, it would create chaos within your current setup which will cost you a massive setback.
-Only 10-20% of businesses fall into this category, mostly because their model is fully offline – this is what makes them successful, therefore there’s no need to change.
-Another explanation is that the manager’s mindset is totally incompatible with the new model.
+Only 10-20% of businesses fall into this category, mostly because their model is entirely offline – this is what makes them successful; therefore there’s no need to change.
+Another explanation is that the manager’s mindset is incompatible with the new model.

 You can implement some techniques, but you can’t go fully distributed.
 The majority of the businesses fall into this category.
-Your business still needs local or regional presence, but you can split your team into offline and remote groups, based on production cycles.
+Your company still needs local or regional presence, but you can split your team into offline and remote groups, based on production cycles.
 Mainly the core team can be local or the account management or sales, areas where the very personal touch and networking are still helpful to get new business.
-But anything else that is supportive or production can be treated as a distributed leg of the business.
-This is much more like outsourcing as we’ve said it 10 years ago, although outsourcing does not involve good integration to the core team, therefore can’t be as productive as needed.
+However, anything else that is supportive or production can be treated as a distributed leg of the company.
+It is much more like outsourcing as we’ve said it ten years ago, although outsourcing does not involve good integration to the core team, therefore can’t be as productive as needed.
 The key in this scenario is to identify those points where distributed techniques can be introduced into the business and help business managers to implement these techniques.

 Setting your goals and expectations

-As every business is different, there are general screening options where it can be determined if the distributed business model can play a key role in the business transformation.
+As every business is different, there are general screening options where it can be determined if the distributed business model can play a crucial role in the business transformation.
 Details matter but the very first question I would ask any business owner who’s interested in this topic would be about their goals.
 Short and long-term business goals.
 Let me give you an example.